Ishan-001/Weather_App/README.md

 > Please check all issues labelled as `hacktoberfest` to start contributing!

-Kindly consider leaving a :star: if you like the repository.
+Kindly consider leaving a :star: if you like this repository.

 ## Getting Started
 * Fork it.